 3.5.1 As part of the application process, individuals should be required to give a reasonable account of any significant periods of time spent overseas.
 A significant period is defined as a continuous period of six months or more spent overseas.
-3.5.2 If the individual has declared that they have been employed (including volunteering activities or time served in the armed forces), or have trained overseas, every effort should be made to seek adequate references from the relevant body as early in the recruitment process as possible to prevent any unnecessary delays in making the appointment.

-3.5.3 In some European countries, employees are issued with a government-issued labour book which contains information about their employment history.
-If individual's present a labour book, employers may accept information presented within this document instead of seeking a separate reference directly from their employer.

-3.5.4 Confirmation of dates should be cross-referenced with documentary evidence provided by the individual such as a passport, work permit or other documentary evidence confirming their travel and immigration status.

-3.5.5 Every effort should be made to ensure that documents presented by individuals are verified as bona fide through the relevant issuing body.
+- 3.5.2 If the individual has declared that they have been employed (including volunteering activities or time served in the armed forces), or have trained overseas, every effort should be made to seek adequate references from the relevant body as early in the recruitment process as possible to prevent any unnecessary delays in making the appointment. - 3.5.3 In some European countries, employees are provided with a government-issued labour book which contains information about their employment history.
+If an individual presents a labour book, employers can accept the information detailed within this document instead of seeking a separate reference directly from their employer. - 3.5.4 Confirmation of dates should be cross-referenced with documentary evidence provided by the individual such as a passport, work permit or other documentary evidence confirming their travel and immigration status. - 3.5.5 Every effort should be made to ensure that documents presented by individuals are verified as bona fide through the relevant issuing body.
 Where this is not possible, these may be verified through the country's relevant UK embassy or consulates.
-Further information can be found on the Foreign, Commonwealth and Development Office website or by telephoning 020 7008 1500.

-3.5.6 If an individual is unable to provide sufficient documentary evidence of time spent abroad, employers will need to consider what additional assurances may be gained at interview, or through evidence of other relevant training and experience in the UK.
+Further information can be found on the Foreign, Commonwealth and Development Office website or by telephoning 020 7008 1500. - 3.5.6 If an individual is unable to provide sufficient documentary evidence of time spent abroad, employers will need to consider what additional assurances may be gained at interview, or through evidence of other relevant training and experience in the UK.
 Where the necessary checks cannot be undertaken, or sufficient assurances are not available, it may not be possible to employ the individual.
-Employers will need to have policies in place to manage any withdrawal of an offer of employment.

-3.5.7 Employers are advised to allow extra time in their recruitment process when requesting references from overseas as they will need to be translated.
+Employers will need to have policies in place to manage any withdrawal of an offer of employment. - 3.5.7 Employers are advised to allow extra time in their recruitment process when requesting references from overseas as they may need to be translated.